FIND HOTELS IN GUIMARÃES.

 It is possible to visit the city on a daytrip from Porto or Braga, but it

-is worth staying at one of the two pousadas in town.
+is worth staying at the pousada in town.
 The

 rococo façade.